tonytvo/blog-generator/content/blog/calgary-communities-research/index.md

 # Beddington Heights, north

-- **Strategy:** Buy-and-hold with renovation
-  - **Why:** Beddington’s affordable housing stock makes it ideal for buy-and-hold investments.
-Investors can also renovate older homes to boost rental income or resale value.

 - **Nearby Amenities and Attractions**
   - Beddington Heights is a well-established community with numerous amenities nearby, including:
     - Shopping: Beddington Towne Centre and nearby Deerfoot City offer a variety of retail stores, grocery options, and restaurants.